Javantax/Edge-Detection-and-Filters/README.md

 ## Description

 This program allows you to apply different image processing filters to BMP images.
-It was developed as part of [provide project context if any] and serves as a tool for performing basic image manipulation tasks.
+It was developed as part of my final project for cs50 and serves as a tool for performing basic image manipulation tasks.

 ## Features